fly-apps/safe-ecto-migrations/README.md

 end
 ```

- These migrations can be in the same deployment; but make sure they’re separate migrations.
+ These migrations can be in the same deployment, but make sure they are separate migrations.

 ---